 Participation by GIA

-GIA participates in the national research school for archaeological research ARCHON and in the national Research School for Classical Studies ( OIKOS ) .Participation by ICOG ICOG participates in the Research School for Medieval Studies, in the national research school for Classical Studies OIKOS and in the N.W.
-Posthumus Instituut , in the national Research School for Art History (OSK), for Political History (Onderzoeksschool Politieke Geschiedenis), the Research School for for Media Studies (RMeS), and in the Huizinga Instituut and the Netherlands Institute of Cultural Analysis (NICA ).
+GIA participates in the national research school for archaeological research ARCHON and in the national Research School for Classical Studies ( OIKOS ) .Participation by ICOG ICOG participates in the Research School for Medieval Studies , in the national research school for Classical Studies OIKOS , in the N.W.
+Posthumus Instituut , in the national Research School for Art History ( OSK ), in the Research School for Political History (Onderzoeksschool Politieke Geschiedenis), the Research School for for Media Studies ( RMeS ), in the Huizinga Instituut and the Netherlands Institute of Cultural Analysis ( NICA ).
 ICOG is secretary of the Research School for Literary Studies (OSL, see above).

 |Last modified:||13 August 2020 09.41 a.m.|